ml-archive/blog/source/_posts/2018-08-06-Android WorkManager.md

 ### Links

-A more detailed tutorial on how to work with WorkMananger from Google: https://codelabs.developers.google.com/codelabs/android-workmanager/#0
+A more detailed and advanced tutorial on how to work with WorkMananger from Google: https://codelabs.developers.google.com/codelabs/android-workmanager/#0

 More about WorkManager: